d3/d3-selection/README.md

 5. New circles are [appended](#selection_append) for any new data that do *not* match any existing circle: the *enter* selection.
 6. These entering circles are given a green fill.
 7. A new selection representing the [union](#selection_merge) of entering and updating circles is created.
-8. These entering and updating circles are given a black stroke.
+8. These entering and updating circles are reordered to match the data (if necessary).
+9. The circles are given a black stroke.
-9. These circles are stored in the variable `circle`.
+10. The circles are stored in the variable `circle`.

 As described in the preceding paragraphs, the “matching” logic is determined by the key function passed to *selection*.data; since no key function is used in the above code sample, the elements and data are joined by index.

-If *data* is not specified, this method returns the array of data for the selected elements.

-This method cannot be used to clear bound data; use [*selection*.datum](#selection_datum) instead.

 <a name="selection_enter" href="#selection_enter">#</a> <i>selection</i>.<b>enter</b>() [<>](https://github.com/d3/d3-selection/blob/master/src/selection/enter.js "Source")